A One-Day Solo Personal Retreat

 THE AGENDA

-Create a loose agenda based on your Intention for the day.
-I like to call this, “an agenda filled with grace.”
+Create a loose agenda based on your Intention for the day, but be open to whatever unfolds.
+I like to call this “an agenda filled with grace.”

 How to start the day: